lostmidas/agent-diff/README.md

 - Ensure all tests pass (`npm test`)
 - Follow the existing code style

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.